How Do We

 policies governing financial aid programs.
 Using the information you provided

-on the Free Application for Federal Student Aid (FAFSA), the CSS Profile and
+on the Free Application for Federal Student Aid (FAFSA) and

 other required documentation, the Office of Financial Aid will calculate the